Prenasalized consonant: East Asia

 The prenasalized stops also occur in several branches of the Hmong–Mien language family of Southern China and Southeast Asia.

-In dialects of northern Japan, standard voiced stops are prenasalized, and voiceless stops are voiced.
-For example, //itiɡo// "strawberry" is /[it̠͡ɕiɡo]/ in most of the south, but /[id̠͡ʑɨᵑɡo]/ in much of the north.
+For conservative speakers of Japanese Tohoku dialects, standard voiced stops are prenasalized and voiceless stops are voiced intervocalically.
+This also applies to stops voiced through rendaku.
 Prenasalized stops are also reconstructed for Old Japanese.

 Europe

 In Greek and Tsakonian the orthographic sequences μπ, ντ γκ and γγ are often pronounced as prenasalized voiced stops /[ᵐb]/, /[ⁿd]/, and /[ᵑɡ]/, respectively, especially in formal speech and among older speakers.
 Among younger Athenian speakers the prenasalization often disappears and in fast speech the voiced stop may be replaced by a fricative.

 South America

 The Guarani language has a set of prenasalized stops which are alternate allophonically with simple nasal continuants; they appear within or at the beginning of a word, to the left of a stressed vowel that is oral.